julianricha/Final_Project/README.md

 https://github.com/julianricha/Final_Project

 ## Project Objectives:
-- To develop a Python application that allows users to order food through delivery, have a breakdown of the order cost, estimated delivery time, and apply for an optional membership for discounts and price cuts
+- To develop a Python application that allows users to order food through delivery, have a breakdown of the order cost, estimated delivery time, and calculate total calories of order
 - Implement object oriented programming and inheritance for restaurants and user functionalities
-- Create a graphical user interface for the ordering process and display full order with info to the user

 ## Deliverables:
 - A fully functional Python application of a food ordering system